Diary of Ebenezer 'Edward' Barron, 1901 - Part 5

 of milk after which I

-got at farm.
-At 2 o clock
+got at farm - At 2 o clock

-orders were given.
-Saddle
+orders were given - Saddle

 up which was done in

-quick time.
-I can assure
+quick time I can assure

 you the rain still pouring

-off we went some of the
+Off we went some of the

-men searing & growling
+men swearing & growling

 generally & when about